vicsanity623/Axiom-Agent/README.md

 -   **New York Times API:** The agent's autonomous "Discovery Cycle" uses the NYT Archive API to find a diverse range of new topics to learn about.
     -   Get a free API key from the **[NYT Developer Portal](https://developer.nytimes.com/)**.
     -   When creating your "App," enable access to the **"Times APIs"** service.
 This will grant you access to the Archive API.
+Or Enable them manually as these change.
 -   **Ngrok Auth Token:** To use the `--ngrok` feature for an extended period, you'll need to configure your free auth token.
     -   Get a token from your **[ngrok Dashboard](https://dashboard.ngrok.com/get-started/your-authtoken)**.